iwaldman/ipfs-image-dapp/README.md

 Steps to deploy our smart contract directly from Truffle with Infura to the Rinkeby TestNet.

 1. Get an [Infura](https://infura.io/) API key.
 You can sign up for [free](https://infura.io/signup).
-2. Create a .env file in the root directory
+2. Create a .env file in the root directory if it doens't exist
     ```bash
     cd ipfs-image-dapp
     touch .env